iPhone 3G (2nd Generation) Summary

 The most noticeable external change was the switch from an aluminum housing to a housing made of black plastic.
 Apple justified this decision, that this would provide a better reception performance.
 Completely new was the App Store.
 With the “new” App Store it was possible to install new software without a hack or a jailbreak.
 But the most important change, and therefore often decisive argument to buy the new iPhone, was the support of UMTS mobile communications with a maximum download-rate of 3.6 Mbit / s.
 This also gave the new iPhone the name “3G”.

-Special features / innovations of this model:
+Special features of iPhone 3G

 - The beginning of the App Store